Free Kitchen Hacks eBook

 Looking for a pescatarian-friendly nugget to pop in your mouth?
 These Easy Baked Salmon Nuggets are extra crispy and filled with flavor!

-Plus, they only require 25 minutes start to finish and less than ten ingredients, making this simple salmon recipe one you’ll crave again and again!
+They only require 25 minutes start to finish and less than ten ingredients, making this simple salmon recipe one you’ll crave again and again!

 Close up of salmon nuggets